 Minnesota Child Support Guidelines

 Child support is a changing area of the law, if you speak to people who were paying support 10 years ago it is not the same system as today.
-Starting January 1, 2007, Minnesota child support guidelines determine child support amounts by using all of the following factors:
+Starting January 1, 2007, Minnesota child support guidelines determine amounts by using all of the following factors:

 - The gross income of both parents